nushell/nushell.github.io/book/dataframes.md

 11sec 994ms 700µs 125ns
 ```

-This time it took us 0.00053 seconds.
-Not bad at all.

 ### Group-by comparison

 Let's do a slightly more complex operation this time.
 We are going to group the